Diversity & Inclusion

 While the traditional Waldorf curriculum is based on European sources, we strive to offer our students experiences from other cultures – a Congolese play, a slave narrative, or an historical narrative of the Lumbee tribe expelling the Klu Klux Klan from a North Carolina county are just a few examples.
 In addition, teachers strive to acknowledge different perspectives in their teachings.
 A history lesson about the Vietnam War might include the perspectives of North and South Vietnamese, and tales of European explorers might be complemented by writings of Native Americans.

 Second, we endeavor to attract families from underrepresented communities and economically disadvantaged families who would like to benefit from Waldorf education.
 Our development efforts are directed, in part, to raising money for tuition assistance for families that otherwise might not be able to afford private school.

 Third, we undertake extensive outreach activities to attract and train teachers from under-represented minorities.
 After all, students respond to teachers who look like them or who have had similar life experiences.
 And the community of teachers grows in sensitivity, awareness, and exposure along with its diversity.

 Our challenge is to pursue all of these aspects of creating a diverse community.
 We are committed to the challenge.

-If any member of the community – students, teachers, staff, family members – observes or feels threatened by racist behavior, please contact a member of the Diversity Committee:
+If any member of the community — students, teachers, staff, family members — wishes to raise any concerns over issues of diversity, or observes or feels threatened by racist behavior, please contact a member of the Diversity Committee: